 The creative power in art can make the invisible visible.
 My passion is expressing the majesty and mystery, beauty and truth that are revealed through natural and spiritual realms.

-Imagery for abstracts comes to me in a variety of ways - through the simplification of landscapes, through isolating one very small portion of a landscape where the colors or motion capture me, through images I may have seen only for a flash of a second and especially through spiritual concepts from the Bible and words from the Holy Spirit.
-But often an abstract will evolve out of the simple process of playing with my paints and materials.
+Imagery for abstracts comes in a variety of ways - through the simplification of landscapes, through isolating one very small portion of a landscape where the colors or motion capture me, through images I may have seen only for a flash of a second and especially through spiritual concepts from the Bible and words from the Holy Spirit.
+Or an abstract may evolve out of the simple process of playing with my paints and materials.
 I begin with certain constants and then try to just let go and allow the painting to speak for itself.
 To convey something in an abstract is, in many ways, more challenging than painting something that is seen in the natural.
 One does not have the guideline of the “seen” to go by but must rather go by what is seen at another, “unseen” level.